-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target Develop national estimates of receipt of high- priority clinical preventive services from MEPS Continue to analyze MEPS pilot data to determine if the data can be used to provide national estimates of receipt of high- priority clinical preventive services.
-Use MEPS data and data from the evaluation of the USPSTF's recommend ations implementa tion project in order to identify specific preventive Prepare for and collect PSAQ data again in FY 2018 Continue PSAQ data collection through 2019.
-The panel design of the survey features several rounds of interviewi ng covering two full calendar years.
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target Continue to analyze MEPS pilot data to determine if the data can be used to provide national estimates of receipt of high- priority clinical preventive services.
+Us e MEPS data and data from the evaluation of the USPSTF's recommend ations implementat ion project in order to identify specific preventive services that can be targeted for improveme nt.
+Prepare for and collect PSAQ data again in FY 2018 Continue PSAQ data collection through 2019.
+The panel design of the survey features several rounds of interviewin g covering two full calendar years.
 Data should be available in 2020.
 New data for the PSAQ prevention items available 2021 PSAQ data collection continues.
 Administer another round of the PSAQ.
-Complete analysis of FY 2018/2019 data New data from FY 2020/2021 will be available Begin collecting FY 2022/2023 data Begin analysis of FY 2020/2021 data Continue collecting FY 2022/2023 data
+Complete analysis of FY 2018/2019 data; New data from FY 2020/2021 will be available: Begin collecting FY 2022/2023 data Maintain 6% 5% Result Pilot data was found to be reliable and valid to provide national estimates of receipts of high- priority clinical preventive services.
+S urvey PSAQ data collection began and is underway.
+Collected and began analysis of PSAQ data Collected new data Continued data analysis of the PSAQ 2018/2019 data.
+Complete administrat ion of another round (2020/2021) of the PSAQ.
+6% Baseline